anktsrkr/anktsrkr.github.io/content/post/implementing-hub-spoke-network-topology-in-azure-part2.md

 ![Hub vnet is reachable from Spoke 2 vnet](/images/hub-spoke/spoke2-to-hub-reachable.jpg)

 #### Spoke To Spoke
 Interesting! if you see the above screenshot, communication between spokes are not working.
 Why?
-Let's discuss it in next post!
+Let's discuss it in the [next post](/post/introducing-azure-firewall-in-hub-spoke-network-topology-in-azure/)
+!

 Here is the updated architecture, we just implemented -